 - a thermal sensor with black coating.
 It has a flat spectrum covering the 200 to 50000 x 10-9 m range, and has a near-perfect directional response.
 The coating absorbs all solar radiation and, at the moment of absorption, converts it to heat.
 The heat flows through the sensor to the sensor body.
 The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a glass dome.
-This dome limits the spectral range from 285 to 3000×10^{-9} m (cutting off the part above 3000×10^{-9} m), while preserving the 180 ° field of view angle.
-Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - The digital versions of model SR05 have a high-end 24-bit A/D converter, which is used by SR05 to convert the analogue thermopile voltage to a digital signal.
-SR05-D1A3-PV has a digital output that is identical to the most commonly used photovoltaic reference cell with Modbus over RS-485 output for easy exchangeability.
+This dome limits the spectral range from 285 to $3000 \times 10^{-9}$ m (cutting off the part above $3000 \times 10^{-9}$ m), while preserving the 180 ° field of view angle.
+Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain).

+The digital versions of model SR05 have a high-end 24-bit A/D converter, which is used by SR05 to convert the analogue thermopile voltage to a digital signal.